Skip to content

 Psychological assistance

 Anxiety, depression and other emotional issues can lead to premature ejaculation.
 For these issues, seeking the help of a psychologist, psychiatrist or sex therapist may be helpful.
-Couples therapy may also help if relationship problems are the cause of premature ejaculation.
+Couples therapy may also help if relationship problems may be the cause.

 Medical treatments